SLAM for Visually Impaired People: a Survey: Result

 \textbf{Dynamic objects} Several publications have not directly addressed the challenge of crowded environments, and have only focused on dealing with the presence of dynamic objects within the scene.
 In the system proposed by \cite{ou2022indoor}, dynamic objects can be identified, and average depth information can be provided to the user.
 When a dynamic object belongs to a predefined class such as a person, it can also be tracked between frames in the SLAM pipeline.
 The system is capable of identifying and tracking dynamic objects after ego-motion estimation to obtain average depth information.
 Subsequently, it can estimate the poses and speeds of these tracked dynamic objects and relay this information to the users through acoustic feedback.
 Depth information helps users maintain social distancing in public indoor environments such as shopping malls.
-To address the challenge of dynamic objects, \cite{jin2020combining} proposed a new method called visual simultaneous localization and mapping for moving person tracking (VSLAMMPT).
-This method was designed to handle dynamic environments in which objects constantly move.
-The system also uses the expected error reduction with active-semi-supervised learning (EER–ASSL)-based person detection to eliminate noisy samples in dynamic environments.
-This aids in accurate detection and avoidance of dynamic obstacles.